-Minion tokens can be challenged, but a minion token is never knocked down or knocked out.
+All minion tokens may be challenged, but a minion token is never knocked down or knocked out.
 Instead, remove the token from the map when you challenge the token and win.
 Minion tokens do not award points when they are removed.